home-assistant/home-assistant.io/source/_integrations/hassio.markdown

 ---

 Supervisor integration allows you to monitor and control Supervisor add-ons and operating system from Home Assistant.
 This integration is already installed if you run Home Assistant OS or Supervised.
+Please note that this integration cannot be installed on Home Assistant Container or Core (Python venv) installation types.

 ## Sensor entities